gitmasoud/modecontR/README.md

 # modecontR
 A CLI for generating Model and Controller templates for ANY programming language.
-There's also an API Fetching testing CLI.
+There's also an API Fetcher and API Testing CLI.